normanfeltz/php-Minecraft-Skin-Render/README.md

 - Made the old parameters by supermamie work again;
 - Made 1.8 skins work (still render as the old skin type);
 - Added ability to output an encoded base64 string of the image;
-- Added optional AA (image smoothing) parameter.
+- Added optional AA (image smoothing) parameter;
+- Made all parameters optional;
 - Made Steve the fallback image.